GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - For security, change file permissions :
+  - For security, change the file permissions:

   ```bash